Cristian243342/Tic_Tac_Toe__VS__Monteeeeee_Carlooooo/README.md

     struct list_t *next;
 } list_t;
 ```

 ---
 &nbsp;

 ## Tic-Tac-Toe AI Implementation

 While Tic Tac Toe is not a necessarily complicated game like Chess, we still need to search for the best move in a given position efficiently for better time and space complexity.
-In our implementation, we used Monte Carlo algorithm; let's see how it works:
+In our implementation, we used the Monte Carlo algorithm; let's see how it works:

 1. For each possible move, simulate multiple random games by making random moves until the game ends.